Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Each drawing you insert into the main drawing has to be unique, so you need to make copies, with different names, if you want to insert multiple instances of essentially the same drawing, e.g. a button

-Use Index
+Assign Index

-Note that the labels still need to be indexed even though they will not be updated AND they need to be below the indexed rectangle in the list of each drawing's items.
+Note that the labels in the buttons still need to be indexed even though they will not be updated AND they need to be below the indexed rectangle in the list of each drawing's items.
 This is because indexed items are layered (drawn) in order of their numeric index which is assigned by pfodParser in the order the item is processed for sending to pfodApp / pfodWeb.
 Higher indices go on top.

 The rectangle needs to be indexed so it has a reference for updating when 'touched'.
 If you un-index the label or move it above the rectangle, it will be completely covered and will not be visible.